bugsnag/bugsnag-php/README.md

     $bugsnag = new Bugsnag_Client("YOUR-API-KEY-HERE");
     ```

+2. Enable automatic error and exception notification by attaching Bugsnag's
-2. Attach Bugsnag's error and exception handlers:
+    error and exception handlers:

     ```php
     set_error_handler(array($bugsnag, "errorHandler"));
     set_exception_handler(array($bugsnag, "exceptionHandler"));
     ```

-    *Note: You can also call `$bugsnag->errorHandler` or
+    You can also call `$bugsnag->errorHandler` or `$bugsnag->exceptionHandler`
-    `$bugsnag->exceptionHandler` from within your own error handler functions,
+    directly from your PHP framework's existing error handling functions,
-    simply pass all parameters through.*
+    simply pass all parameters through.

 Sending Custom Data With Exceptions